mt-support/tribe-ext-daystrip/readme.txt

 = [2.1.0] 2024-11-01 =

+* Version - This and future versions of the extension require TEC 6.7.0.
+It is no longer compatible with the legacy admin design.
 * Fix - Make sure the settings are visible and work with the new TEC admin interface.
 [TECEXT-337]
 * Fix - Changed a `sprintf()` to `print()` for outputting styling code directly into the markup, ensuring proper display of styles.
 * Fix - Added a check so that some styling is only loaded on the pages where needed.